 Placental abruption refers to a premature separation of the normally implanted placenta after the 20th week of gestation and before the 3rd stage of labour.
 It is a potentially fatal complication of pregnancy and is a significant cause of third-trimester bleeding / antepartum haemorrhage.

-The estimated incidence is at ~1% of all pregnancies.
+The estimated incidence is ~1% of all pregnancies.
 The rate of placental abruption is thought to have dramatically increased in the past few years.

 Patients with a placental abruption typically present with antepartum bleeding, uterine contractions, and fetal distress.